bgailleton/fastflow_taichi/README.md

 ## Overview

 PyFastFlow is a high-performance Python package for geomorphological and hydraulic flow routing computations on GPU.
-Built on the Taichi programming language, it provides efficient parallel algorithms for flow accumulation, depression filling, shallow water flow modeling, and landscape evolution simulations.
+Built on the Taichi programming language, it provides efficient, portable parallel algorithms for flow accumulation, depression filling, shallow water flow modeling, and landscape evolution simulations.

-The fast flow routines are implemented following **Jain et al., 2024** [📝](https://www-sop.inria.fr/reves/Basilic/2024/JKGFC24/FastFlowPG2024_Author_Version.pdf), delivering state-of-the-art performance for large-scale geomorphological modeling.
+The fast flow routines are implemented following **Jain et al., 2024** [📝](https://www-sop.inria.fr/reves/Basilic/2024/JKGFC24/FastFlowPG2024_Author_Version.pdf), delivering state-of-the-art performance for GPU-oriented flow computation (flow accumulation and local minima handling).

+The flooding/hydraulic modelling implements a GPU version of GraphFlood (Gailleton et al., 2024) for stationary solutions and a simplified implementation of Bates et al., 2010 and inertial flow.

 ## 🚀 Key Features